Gaborone Entry Requirements

 90 days within any 12-month period

-Citizens of these countries can enter Botswana without obtaining a visa in advance
+Botswana flings its doors wide, no visa needed.
+Citizens of these countries can enter Botswana without a visa for tourism or business purposes.

 Includes